 The bright and airy living room features both contemporary and more traditional elements.
 A pair of tomato red armchairs frame the space in front of beautiful tall glass doors that open up onto a grassy lawn.
 On top of the rustic, hardwood floors is a patterned rug in a neutral shade of beige to add warmth to the room.
 While the long white sofa feels modern and fresh, it's flanked by statuesque table lamps that look antique and hand-crafted.
 Along with the floor-to-ceiling doors, two large rectangular mirrors work to make the space feel expansive.

 In the kitchen, you'll find numerous noteworthy elements.
 First, a pewter green shade of paint coats the cabinetry, contrasting with additional upper cabinets painted in a traditional white color.
 Diverging from the hardwood floors found in other spaces on the property, the kitchen floor features tile in a terra cotta shade of burnt orange, which only adds to the Mediterranean feel of the home.
-There's also dark granite countertops on both the main counters and the lagoon shaped kitchen island.
+There are also dark granite countertops on both the main counters and the lagoon-shaped kitchen island.
 Paired with coffered ceilings and other stone elements, the space feels decidedly European.

-This large master bedroom is divided by a strong wall which features a roaring fireplace surrounded by intricate tile work.
+This large master bedroom is divided by a strong wall that features a roaring fireplace surrounded by intricate tile work.
 The divider works to separate the sleeping area from an additional seating area complete with an arched window that offers an unbelievable view of the city below.
 Outfitted with a cowhide rug, a chaise longue, rustic vessels, and a potted tree, it's an ideal reading nook for winding down before bed or the perfect place to enjoy a cup of coffee before taking on the day ahead.